binkley/modern-java-practices/README.md

 is a good article if you'd like to read more on how annotation processing works.)

-Lombok covers many common use cases, and does not have runtime dependencies, and there are plugins for popular IDEs to understand Lombok's code generation, and tooling integration such as provided by JaCoCo code coverage (see [below](#leverage-lombok-to-tweak-code-coverage)).
+Lombok covers many common use cases, does not have runtime dependencies, there are plugins for popular IDEs that understand Lombok's code generation, and has tooling integration for JaCoCo's output code coverage (see [below](#leverage-lombok-to-tweak-code-coverage)).

 Do note though, Lombok is not a panacea, and has detractors.
 For example, to